What is re-enrolment and re-declaration?

 Therefore, where an employer operates more than one pay cycle, for example monthly and weekly, they cannot use one re-enrolment date for monthly paid workers and another for weekly paid workers.

 The re-enrolment date will then be the effective start date of membership of a pension scheme.

-Please note that the re-enrolment date is based on the employer's original staging date or duties start date, and not on when an individual member of staff was put into a pension scheme.
+Please note that the employer's first re-enrolment date is based on the employer's original staging date, and not on when an individual member of staff was put into a pension scheme.